 Journal of Advances In Allergy & Immunologic Diseases(JAAID)

-Revealing HIV Hiding Places: Identification and Characterization of Cellular and Tissue ReservoirsSubmit Manuscript no this topic Topic Articles: 0
+Revealing HIV Hiding Places: Identification and Characterization of Cellular and Tissue ReservoirsSubmit Manuscript on this topic

 Human immunodeficiency virus (HIV) establishes a persistent infection, resulting in acquired immunodeficiency syndrome (AIDS) if left untreated.
 Around 37 million people in the world live with HIV with a global HIV prevalence of 0.8% among adults.
 Combination antiretroviral therapy (ART) has saved millions of lives, as it suppresses HIV-1 replication, blocks transmission, and improves immune responses, preventing the development of AIDS.
 However, ART has to be taken lifelong, is prone to side-effects, and is unable to eradicate the virus.
 On top of that, 40% of HIV-infected people in the world still do not have access to ART.
 Therefore, HIV cure research has flourished in recent years, inspired by an apparent cure in a single individual.